 When water is heated it eventually reaches a temperature - the boiling point - at which the vapor pressure is large enough that bubbles are formed inside the body of the water.

-The boiling point depends on the pressure and the boiling points of water at pressures ranging 0.5 - 1000 psia are indicated in the diagram and table below.
+The boiling point of water depends on the atmospheric pressure and the boiling points of water at atmospheric absolute pressures ranging 0.5 - 1000 psia are indicated in the diagram and table below.

 - water - pressure and boiling points in pdf-format